gnarayan1337/sidekick/README.md

 ## 🎮 How to Use

-### Text Selection Mode
 1. **Select Text**: Highlight any text on a webpage
 2. **Choose Action**: Click one of the suggested actions in the floating palette
 3. **Get Results**: View the AI-generated response in a beautiful panel
 4. **Take Action**: Copy to clipboard or insert directly into text fields

-### Element Analysis Mode
-1. **Alt+Click**: Hold Alt and click any element on the page
-2. **See Analysis Options**: Get actions specific to that element type
-3. **Execute Actions**: Click to analyze charts, extract data, explain functionality
-4. **Perfect for**:
-   - Trading platforms: Analyze order books, candle patterns, spreads
-   - Dashboards: Extract data from charts and visualizations
-   - Complex UIs: Understand what buttons and elements do

 ## 🔧 Technical Details